University of Washington Honors Program

 Who can use Honors advising resources?

 Only current UW Honors students can attend drop-ins, group advising sessions, or schedule an advising appointment.
-If you are an incoming freshman– we ask that you wait until after your summer advising and orientation session to meet with an adviser.
-Prospective students or applicants interested in the Honors Program can learn more here, or consider reaching out to one of our Honors Student Leaders for more specific questions.
+If you are an incoming first-year– we ask that you wait until after your summer advising and orientation session to meet with an adviser.
+Prospective students or applicants interested in the Honors Program can learn more here, or consider reaching out to one of our Honors Student Community for more specific questions.

+Yes!
 There are different pathways toward achieving a degree with Honors from the UW.
 While advisers in UW Honors are the primary assigned pre-major advisers for students enrolled in Interdisciplinary Honors, students enrolled in Departmental Honors may also find working with an adviser in our office helpful.
+Students in Departmental Honors should work directly with their Departmental adviser on questions and concerns related to:

 • Applying to and gaining admission into Departmental Honors